-You should read the following summary together with the more detailed information appearing elsewhere in this prospectus, and the information and financial statements and notes in our Annual Report on Form 10-K for the fiscal year ended December 31, 2003, which is incorporated by reference herein.

-Gaylord Entertainment Company
+You should read the following summary together with the more detailed information appearing elsewhere in this prospectus, and the information and financial statements and notes in our Annual Report on Form 10-K for the fiscal year ended December 31, 2003, as amended, which is incorporated by reference herein.
+Unless the context otherwise requires, references in this prospectus to "we," "us" and "our" refer to Gaylord Entertainment Company and its direct and indirect subsidiaries.